Wajkt0r/ProjectManager/README.md

 <p align="center"><img src="https://img.shields.io/badge/.NET-7.0-8A2BE2" alt="shields"></p>

 <p id="description"><b>Project Manager</b> is an application designed to efficiently manage projects.
 With Project Manager, users can create, plan, and track progress in various projects, including group projects where users can collaborate by adding team members.
 The application allows detailed task management (create, edit, delete tasks) within projects.
+Users can assign tasks to specific team members and provide real-time feedback through the built-in comments section.
 Currently, it supports both individual and group task management functionalities, with additional features under development.
 The project is tailored for IT projects, with specific roles such as Backend, Frontend, and Tester for task allocation and management.
 In the future, the roles will be adapted to fit various types of projects beyond IT.</p>

 ## Contents
 - [Technologies Used](#technologies-used)